-Executive and administrative assistants both play a crucial role in ensuring the smooth flow of an organization.
-However, while both positions involve administrative tasks, they differ in authority, assigned tasks, and decision-making.
+Executive and administrative assistants both play crucial roles in ensuring the smooth flow of an organization.
+While both positions involve administrative tasks, they differ in authority, assigned tasks, and decision-making.

 Understanding these roles’ distinctions can help determine which suits you or your company.
 This article will clarify the notable differences and guide how you can go from an administrative assistant to an executive assistant.